Application: 22.09.2020 – 03.11.2020 via StudOn!

 Wearable and Ubiquitous Computing

 Controlling technology in your home from the other side of the world, using tiny sensors knitted into shirts to track vital parameters all day long – these seemingly futuristic ideas of immersion in a digital world are increasingly becoming a reality in our everyday lives.
 The miniaturization of electrical devices and clothing are just a selection of the ways in which our environment is becoming smarter.
 This fast changing environment provides the platform and opportunities for innovation.
-Students of the Friedrich-Alexander-University Erlangen-Nuremberg (FAU) can harness the opportunities of this platform by visiting the Innovation Lab for Wearable and Ubiquitous Computing, funded by the Center for Digitalization Bavaria.
+Students of the Friedrich-Alexander-University Erlangen-Nuremberg (FAU) can harness the opportunities of this platform by visiting the Innovation Lab for Wearable and Ubiquitous Computing, funded by the Center for Digitalization Bavaria and currently organised by the Bavarian Research Institute for Digital Transformation.

 Innovation Lab for Wearable and Ubiquitous Computing at the FAU